 Contains Vitamin A to Reduce Signs of Aging

-Mango butter also happens to be rich in vitamin A, which is another powerful anti-aging nutrient.
+Mango butter also happens to be rich in vitamin A, which is another powerful anti-aging nutrient, that reduces the signs of aging, making it an all-natural ingredient with a firming effect that is becoming increasingly popular in skincare products.

 You may be familiar with vitamin A under another name- retinol.
 Retinol is one of the most frequently used and recommended anti-aging ingredients.
 It’s known to diminish many signs of aging, including wrinkles and dark spots.
 It also lightly exfoliates skin, improving texture and tone.